 Sergeant Kim Montes with FHP said, “Drivers today are too distracted.
 It’s too late to be sorry after something like this happens.
 People are always sorry and feel bad when they cause someone else’s death and it’s too late; you should be doing something to prevent it.”

 Troopers said it is simple, when you see flashing lights, move over, and if you can’t move over you are required by law to reduce your speed by 20 mph below the posted speed limit.
-The law pertains to all emergency vehicles and road side workers.
-Troopers also said that in light of the recent tragedies, enforcement of the Florida “Move Over Law” will be in full affect.
+The law pertains to all emergency vehicles and roadside workers.
+Troopers also said that in light of the recent tragedies, enforcement of the Florida “Move Over Law” will be in full effect.